TrackerLounge/TrackingAndHogDescriptorInJavaOpenCV/README.md

 JPEG is a lossy compression algoritm and this resulted in the blurred lines.
 This is much more apparent on color images when all 9 bins are drawn per patch.
 To preserve clean pixel lines, I had to output the results as .png files.

+The HOG lines when draw looked different than the examples I was seeing on-line.
+It turns out that when HOG lines are draw, they are rotated by -90 degrees before being draw.